arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/opta/tutorials/getting-started-connectivity/content.md

 ### Modbus TCP Via Ethernet Port

 The Arduino Opta can be configured to use Modbus TCP protocol, which runs a Modbus protocol layered over a TCP/IP stack.
 Thus the coverage distance is dependent on the capacity of the Ethernet cable.
-For example, Cat6A cable could be paired with Arduino Opta to operate inside industrial environment.
+In the case of an industrial environment, a good cable choice could be an RJ45 cable with the category Cat6 or Cat6A allowing a maximum distance of 100 meters.

 ### Bluetooth® Low Energy